AtlasC0R3/drop-discord/index.md

 - **Bot mentions**, if a user mentions the bot with no command, only the user's ID will be stored and nothing else: this is to help the bot know if it should say the prefix or not;
 - **Rule information**, the "rules" that have been set shall be stored, though the ones that shall be removed will be, well, removed entirely;
 - **Warn data**, what will be stored is:
-  - the date and time where the warn has occured;
+  - the date and time when the warn has occured;
   - the name and ID of the one who has been warned;
   - the name and ID of the one who has issued a warn;
   - the reason as to why the warn has been issued;
   - the channel where the warn has been issued
 - **Mute data**, what will be stored is:
-  - The time where the user will be unmuted;
+  - The time when the user will be unmuted;
   - The user who has requested the mute;
   - The mute role
 - **Anonymous error logs**, if, and only if, a server manager has opted in to the automatic submission of error logs to the bot host.
 This is disabled by default.